AG Barr: 'I think spying did occur' against Trump campaign

 "If you are somebody who's being falsely accused of something, you would tend to view the investigation as a witch hunt," he said.

 The spying discussion started when Barr was asked by Sen. Jeanne Shaheen, a Democrat, about his plans to review his department's actions in investigating Trump.
-A separate investigation is being conducted by the department's inspector general.
-Barr explained that he considered spying on a political campaign to be a "big deal," invoking the surveillance of civil rights protesters and then of anti-war protesters during the Vietnam War.
+Barr explained that he considered spying on a political campaign to be a "big deal," invoking the surveillance of anti-war protesters during the Vietnam War.

 Asked by Shaheen if he was suggesting "spying" had occurred, Barr replied "spying did occur.
 Yes, I think spying did occur.
 The question is whether it was predicated, adequately predicated," meaning whether it was legally justified.